-The Speaker of the Board is an Officer of SAMRU and is appointed or renewed by the Board by April 30th of each year.
+The Speaker of the Board is an Officer of SAMRU and is appointed or renewed annually by the Board.

 8.2 Duties of the Speaker of the Board

 The Speaker will preside over and moderate all meetings of the Board and preside over and moderate the Accountability Committee and the Agenda and Governance Committee.